Abandoned Pull Requests

 When these metrics move together, such as rising NMR alongside long PRRT, it is a strong sign the team’s review and scoping habits need attention.

-In AI-assisted environments, you often get better signal by segmenting these metrics by PR “origin” (human-authored vs. bot/automation vs. agentic AI) and by PR labels (e.g., dependency update, refactor, test-only).
-This helps you distinguish “automation backlog” from broader review-flow problems.
+In AI-assisted environments, teams often get better signal by segmenting these metrics by PR origin (human-authored vs. bot or automation vs. agentic AI) and by PR labels (dependency update, refactor, test-only).
+This helps distinguish an automation backlog from broader review-flow problems.

 To reduce abandonment, focus on process clarity, scoping discipline, and faster feedback loops: